All posts by francois tainturier

 Online Registration fees

-Summer Research and Mentoring Fellowship Myanmars Borderlands: Past, Present, and Future June 21-July 28, 2023
+Summer 2025 Research and Mentoring Fellowship Myanmars Borderlands: Past, Present, and Future June 24-August 1, 2025

-The Fellow may be based in Thailand, India, or Bangladesh and will lead a series of online workshops sponsored by the institute with a group of 6-8 Myanmar researchers.
-During the online workshop sessions, the Fellow will mentor the group of Myanmar researchers on the development of their research papers.
-The first batch of online sessions will focus on research design, guidance on research methods and field research with all participating Myanmar researchers.
-The remaining weeks will involve one-on-one online mentoring sessions with each of the 6-8 Myanmar researchers.
+The Fellow may be based in Thailand, India, Bangladesh, or Malaysia and will lead a series of online workshops sponsored by the institute with six groups of up to three Myanmar junior researchers.
+During the online workshop sessions, the Fellow will mentor the groups of Myanmar junior researchers on the development of their research papers.
+The first batch of online sessions (June 30-July 4) will focus on research design, selection of research methods, and preparatory work for data collection with all participating Myanmar researchers.
+The remaining weeks (July 7-August 1) will involve one-on-one online mentoring sessions with each of the six groups of Myanmar junior researchers.

 • legacy of colonial knowledge on borderlands and their communities;